blefebvre/universal-editor-sample-editable-app/README.md

 The flow is that we build the application locally and deploy the bundle through GitHub workflow to https://ue-remote-app.adobe.net, on each PR merged to the `main` branch.

-## Manual deployments
+## Deployments

-### Prerequisites
-Install Netlify CLI

-`npm install netlify-cli -g`

-Set the following environment variables in your terminal settings (for https://ue-remote-app.adobe.net):

-`NETLIFY_AUTH_TOKEN = <authentication token>`

-`NETLIFY_SITE_ID = <site id where to deploy>`

- ### Deploy commands
-Run in project root:

-`npm run deploy` - deploy the app at any point to a non-production link, e.g https://62ff59a019923a6f7aec439d--prismatic-panda-c194c0.netlify.app/.

-`npm run deploy prod` - deploy the app to the production link https://ue-remote-app.adobe.net (this is usually not needed, the application is automatically deployed on every PR merged to the `main` branch).
+The application is automatically deployed on every commit/PR merge to the `main` branch.

-If case of permission issues, run `chmod +x deploy/script.sh` at the root of the project.
+Deployed app can be accessed at https://ue-trials-app.adobe.net